 Experiencing what an area's traditional trades were like is not only fun, but also expresses your appreciation for the work of many generations.
 There are countless plans to choose from.For example, in Galicia you can join the shellfish gatherers in areas such as Cambados, put on the typical wellies and work with them on the beach collecting cockles, razor shells...

 In the villages of the Alpujarra (Granada), you can learn to weave a typical jarapa.
-In Asturias, Navarre and Euskadi, you will find a multitude of country house lodges where you can stay with the owners and learn about the life of a shepherd dog or work in a vegetable garden.If you want to discover a mining town, you can go to the Hiendelaencina silver mines (Guadalajara), at Almaden Mining Park (Ciudad Real) and its impressive 700-metre deep underground mine, which you can visit, the Museum of Mining and Industry of Asturias or the Rio Tinto Mining Park, (Huelva), with landscapes that have been said to look like Mars on Earth.
+In Asturias, Navarre and Euskadi, you will find a multitude of country house lodges where you can stay with the owners and learn about the life of a shepherd dog or work in a vegetable garden.If you'd like to visit a mining town, you can go to the Hiendelaencina Silver Mines (Guadalajara), the Almadén Mining Park (Ciudad Real) and its impressive 700-metre-deep underground mine, the Museum of Mining and Industry of Asturias or the Riotinto Mining Park (Huelva), whose landscapes have been described as resembling Mars on Earth.

 While on holiday, have you every felt “so comfortable that I want to stay here forever”?
 If you want to be a digital nomad, are willing to live in other parts of the world and are looking for the tranquility of the countryside, Spain can also be your place.

-The National Network of Welcoming Towns is made up of excellent teleworking locations.
+The National Network of Welcoming Towns is made up of a number of towns that are ideal for remote work.
 On its website, you will find information about each municipality such as the number of inhabitants, whether it has 4G coverage, work spaces, available accommodation...

 Villages that help fight the climate crisis, ecovillages and other initiatives

-The environmental organisation Greenpeace has chosen the 10 Spanish villages that hardly emit greenhouse gases and that contain natural ecosystems acting as carbon sinks.And other Spanish villages have been rewarded for their sustainable initiatives, such as Almócita ( Almeria) and their idea of a town-ecomuseum with events like the Night of the Oil Lamps (ancient music in the streets) and Becerril de Campos (Palencia) and its old Romanesque church converted into a cultural centre to discover the stars.
+The environmental organisation Greenpeace has selected 10 Spanish towns that emit very little greenhouse gas and contain natural ecosystems that act as carbon sinks.In addition, other Spanish towns have been recognised for their sustainable initiatives, such as Almócita (in Almería) and its concept of an ecomuseum town with events like the Night of the Lanterns (ancestral music in the streets), and Becerril de Campos (in Palencia) and its old Romanesque church converted into a cultural centre for stargazing.

 More plans that will surely interest you?
-Climb onto the idyllic lumber train that will take you to a beautiful village in Mallorca, Sóller, crossing the mountain range of Tramuntana, or spending a few days at its splendid towns on the coastline, Noja (Cantabria) or Baiona (Galicia).And if are looking for a change of life and a total retreat from the big cities, you can always check which destinations are part of the Iberian Network of Ecovillages.
+Take a ride on the bucolic wooden train that takes you to the beautiful Majorcan village of Sóller via an excursion through the Serra de Tramuntana mountains, or spend a few days in charming coastal towns like Noja (Cantabria) or Baiona (Galicia).And if what you're looking for is a change of lifestyle and a total retreat from big cities, you can always check which destinations are part of the Iberian Ecovillage Network.